tomunizua/theodora_omunizua_rl_summative/README.md

   - Plastic confidence (0.0 - 1.0)
   - Organic confidence (0.0 - 1.0)
   - Metal confidence (0.0 - 1.0)
-- **Dynamic Bin Assignment**: Bins are randomly shuffled each episode to prevent position memorization
 - **Item Timeout**: Each item has 80 steps to be processed before automatic timeout

 ### Action Space (Discrete)